KlubJagiellonski/Politikon/README.md

 POSTGRES_PORT_5432_TCP_PORT | 5432
 POSTGRES_PORT_5432_TCP_ADDR | 172.17.0.2

+Note: values and vars are the same like on VM; if needed for some reason you should have local mod of `Dockerfile`.

-* PyCharm CE:
+* PyCharm Community Edition:

-At this moment there is no ready-to-use config for PyCharm CE IDE.
+At this moment there is no ready-to-use config for PyCharm C. If you done it already - please contribute!

 ## Instalacja lokalna projektu (po angielsku)